gardegu/LAB42_RTX_control/README.md

 You can find the original drivers in [/umi-rtx](/umi-rtx) or on this [repository](https://github.com/physar/umi-rtx)

+[Here](https://staff.fnwi.uva.nl/a.visser/education/ZSB/2023/UmiRtxRos2interface.pdf) is the internship report related to this project.

 ### Configuration
 This project is built and tested with **Ubuntu 20.04** and **ROS2 Foxy**.
 In case these settings are not supported, see [this part](#docker).